If you’re planning an African safari in the near future, let our comparative guide help you choose between Kenya and Tanzania.

 In terms of infrastructure, Kenya has a larger tourism industry with more hotels and guesthouses.
 You can easily exchange US dollars into shillings in any of the major banks, and taxis and matatus abound in the cities.
 There’s a large network of trains between the big cities, and flights can take you most anywhere, although they are the most expensive way of getting around.
 Trains and flights are also the safest and most comfortable way of getting around Tanzania, but the transit networks are less reliable than in Kenya.

 So in general, Tanzania is more affordable while Kenya has a better travel infrastructure.
 That being said, most people go to East Africa to head on safari… and safaris are never cheap.
-Kenya has the larger tourism infrastructure and has more lodges to accommodate globetrotters heading on an African safari, so the cost of a safari in Kenya will likely be less than one in Tanzania.
+Kenya has the larger tourism infrastructure and has more lodges to accommodate globetrotters, so the cost of a safari in Kenya will likely be less than one in Tanzania.
 However, the fact that Tanzania is relatively more exclusive in terms of safari lodges means that you’ll likely end up having fewer fellow tourists to jockey alongside.
-No matter which country you to head for an African safari, you’ll be spending thousands of dollars per person for the chance to see lions and elephants on the African savannah.
+No matter which country you to head to, you’ll be spending thousands of dollars per person for the chance to see lions and elephants on the African savannah.